dogatana/honkit-plugin-theme-default-fa5/README.md

 ## Costomize Icon

-Specify icon classname like following.
+Specify a name of class in `book.json` like following.<br>
-You can use FontAwesome 5.
+You can use any icon of FontAwesome 5.

 ```js
 {